-I have been wanting to share this recipe for such a long time-have you tried Limoncello?
-How about Homemade Limoncello?
+I have been wanting to share this recipe for such a long time!
+Have you tried Limoncello?
+How about a Homemade Limoncello Recipe?
 Get ready to be wowed!

 I clearly remember my first time trying Limoncello-it was about ten years ago when I had first moved to Italy to be with my husband who was stationed near Venice.
 He took me to a lovely family run restaurant called Æolia out in the country.
 (Seriously click here to see the virtual tour of this place-it’s amazing!!)
 There were hardly any patrons that evening and the owners were kind enough to give us a tour of the wine cellar under the restaurant-it was carved out of solid rock, amazing.

-Nowadays, with my three crazy boys running around I rarely take the time to stop and enjoy the simple pleasures-but I did manage to make myself a little reminder in this easy DIY version of homemade limoncello.
+Nowadays, with my three crazy boys running around I rarely take the time to stop and enjoy the simple pleasures-but I did manage to make myself a little reminder with this homemade limoncello recipe.
 I love this and it would make a great hostess gift or holiday gift as well!Print

 Create your own homemade version of classic Italian lemon liquor.